flynx/git-utils/README.md

   Pull changes for all repositories in tree

-These enable setting up and maintaining mutiple development machines with a number of git repositories.
+These enable setting up and maintaining multiple development machines with a number of git repositories.